christseng89/MCP-A2A-Udemy/README-note4.md

 - Hi, how are you?
 - What is the price for a chair?
 - How many furniture items do you have?
+- What is the weather today in Taipei?

 ### **Core Technologies**